cloudfoundry/eirini-ci/README.md

 ### Set a Development Pipeline

+1. Point `KUBECONFIG` to the config file of your Kubernetes cluster and export the variable
 1. Copy `eirini-private-config/concourse/env/custom-sample.yml` to `custom.yml`
 1. Edit the file and provide the necessary information
 1. Run `set-pipeline` as above

+### Set the Heimdall Pipeline (Acceptance Pipeline)

+1. Point `KUBECONFIG` to the config file of your Kubernetes cluster and export the variable
+1. Run the `./set-heimdall` script.
+Use the `help` parameter to get details on the required parameters.